gvwilson/thirdbit/src/fiction/iffy/index.md

 A smaller one beneath it showed what was left of the old country's drowned capital.

-Clear cases hung on the walls between the photographs, each holding an old notebook, diary, or surveyor's log, and each decorated with a neat handwritten label.
+Clear cases hung on the walls between the photographs, each holding an old notebook, diary, or surveyor's log decorated with a neat handwritten label.
 The governors' passion for Antarctica's history was as famous as their love of fine food, though schoolchildren only had to suffer through sims of the former.